guerindylan555-boop/MVPvintedboost/README.md

 ### Prompting strategy
 - The frontend sends structured fields (gender, environment, poses[], extra) and may include environment/person reference images
-- The backend normalizes/sanitizes and builds one deterministic prompt per request, omitting textual descriptions when a corresponding reference image is provided
+- The backend builds a deterministic "Mirror Selfie for Vinted" prompt, or uses a `prompt_override` from the UI when provided
 - Multiple poses: the frontend fires one parallel `/edit` request per pose (up to 3)

 ### Database and S3 side‑effects